VaibhavGovindwar/TIC-TAC-TOE-game-/README.md

 **Future Improvements**
-.Add a graphical interface for an enhanced user experience.
+> Add a graphical interface for an enhanced user experience.

 **Technologies Used**
-.Python: The game logic is implemented using basic Python.
+> Python: The game logic is implemented using basic Python.

 **Contributing**
-.Feel free to fork this repository and submit pull requests for enhancements or bug fixes!
+> Feel free to fork this repository and submit pull requests for enhancements or bug fixes!